SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/SE_Hosts_Feature/Assign_Host_to_Appointment_Record.md

 ---
-title: Creating an Event Host
+title: Assigning a Hosts to Registration Appointments
 parent: Standard Features
 ---